DiegoRojo99/Play-Hive/README.md

 - [x] Set up project repository
 - [x] Integrate Steam OAuth for login
 - [x] Fetch and display Steam library data
 - [x] Game page with details and info like screenshots, platforms and achievements
+- [x] Look up any steam game and see its details.
+Search by name or use the filters based on genre, etc.
 - [ ] Build game stats dashboard
 - [ ] Implement game recommendation engine
 - [ ] Add wishlist price tracking